ORTools4MTEX/ORTools/README.md

 - Output
   - ebsd             - @EBSD
   - grains           - @grain2d

-The function opens an interactive colorpicker tool to redefine the phase colors in the *grains* and *ebsd* variables.

 ### [renamePhases](./src/renamePhases.m)
+The function opens an interactive list with the possible phasenames in *phaseStrings* and renames the phases in *ebsd* according to the selection.

 - Syntax
   - ebsd = renamePhases(ebsd,phStr)
 - Input